mlabs-haskell/plutip/docs/internals-overview.md

 TestShelleyHardForkAtEpoch: 0
 ```

-These hard forks don't come through the update proposals, so the node startup it's much faster.
+These hard forks don't come through the update proposals, so the node startup is much faster.

 #### Faucets setup